 Annualized return = ((1+Absolute return) ^ (1/n)) – 1

 In the above example, let’s assume Ms Vani Kumar’s investment horizon is four years.
 We can calculate the annualized return for her using the absolute return.

 Annualized return = 13.62%

 This means, on average, Ms Vani Kumar’s investment has given a 13.62% return every year for four years.

 What is the difference between Absolute and Annualised returns?

 Absolute return measures the performance of an investment regardless of the time period.
 It is expressed in terms of percentage and INR.
 On the other hand, the annualised return is the average return of an investment over a period of time.
 It is expressed as a percentage.

 Absolute returns are easy to calculate.
 It takes the beginning value or initial investment and the end value to calculate the return from the investment.
 The annualised return, on the other hand, is slightly difficult to calculate.
 It takes the absolute return and adds 1 to it.
 Then the nth root of it is taken where n is the time period, and finally, one is subtracted to obtain the annualised multiplier.
 In other words, it shows the return from an investment over a period of time.

 Though it is easy to calculate, it gets challenging to compare the absolute return from 2 investments.
-The time period of comparison when the return is calculated is unknown, hence making it difficult for comparison.
+The time period of the return is unknown, hence making it difficult for comparison.
 On the other hand, one can compare the annualised return of two investments and can choose the one with a higher annualised return.